holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 [ Function XYZ Modes ]

     [0] User Value.
 A value that is set by the user.
     [1] System Value.
 A value that is set by the system.
-Allows primary comparitors to be compared to other primary comparitors.
+Allows primary comparators to be compared to other primary comparators.

 -----